emscripten-core/emscripten/site/source/docs/porting/asyncify.rst

 If you mark a JS library function as async using the ``__async`` decorator then the compiler will take a care of all the details of using the ``Asyncify`` API for you.
-The function will also automatically be incldued in :ref:`ASYNCIFY_IMPORTS`.
+The function will also automatically be included in :ref:`ASYNCIFY_IMPORTS`.
 All you need to do is write normal async JS function (either using the explict ``async`` JS keyword or returning a ``Promise`` object).
 For example: